 I'm writing a book of fables - they all start with "Once Upon a Time."
 Some of them are obvious and some are pretty hard to get.
 So far I have 106 stories and here are 9 of them.
-If you wish to become a test reader and access all 106 then become a member here and I'll send you a link.
+If you wish to become a test reader and access all 103 then let me know and I'll send you a link.
 Enjoy!

 Once upon a time there was a woman who had a problem.
 She decided that she would find a man to solve her problem for her.
 Now the woman had two problems.